Health & Safety Information

 - All patrons age 12+ attending public performances at the Denver Performing Arts Complex, including the Ellie Caulkins Opera House, will be required to be fully vaccinated against COVID-19 with an FDA or WHO emergency-approved or fully-approved vaccine.

-- All patrons ages 11 and under must provide proof of a negative COVID-19 PCR test taken within 72 hours of the performance start time, or a negative COVID-19 antigen test taken within six hours of the performance start time.
+- All patrons ages 11 and under must provide proof of a third-party-administered negative COVID-19 test.
+(PCR test taken within seventy-two hours of the performance start time or rapid antigen test taken within six hours of the performance start time)

 - All patrons age 2+ must wear a mask at all times within the Ellie Caulkins Opera House, unless actively eating or drinking in designated areas.